La Rumorosa

 La Rumorosa is a town in the municipality of Tecate, Baja California, Mexico.
 It has a population of 1,836 inhabitants.
-It lies on the road between Mexicali and Tecate, and it is directly across the international border from Jacumba Hot Springs, California.
+It lies on the road between Tecate and Mexicali, and it is directly across the international border from Jacumba Hot Springs, California.
 However, no official border crossing exists; the nearest official crossing is in Tecate.
 The La Rumorosa area contains Native American cave paintings, which are the primary tourist draw.

 Geographic location

 The town is located at 32° 31' N by 116° 04' W and has an altitude of 1278 meters.

 Demographics

 The 1980 census recorded a population of 531 inhabitants.
 In 1990, it rose to 1387 inhabitants, and, in 1995 there was a decrease to 1246 inhabitants.
 During the 2000 census, the population stood at 2,033 inhabitants.
 In 2005, INEGI registered a population of 1615 inhabitants.